Pinchbottom Burlesque

 Pinchbottom is a theatrical burlesque company created by Jonny Porkpie and Nasty Canasta in 2004 and run by Porkpie since 2010.
 It is known for its brand of "theater-burlesque fusion" which presents "full-length comedic play[s] in which performers take their clothes off in every other scene.".

 Awards

-The group was awarded the first-ever "Most Innovative" trophy for their performance at The Burlesque Hall of Fame in 2007, and named the "Best Burlesque" in New York by New York Magazine in 2007.
+The company was awarded the first-ever "Most Innovative" trophy for their performance at The Burlesque Hall of Fame in 2007, and named the "Best Burlesque" in New York by New York Magazine in 2007.